JoergFranke/recnet/README.md

 | `valid_fn` | features, targets, minibatch mask | validation error, network output |
 | `forward_fn` | features, minibatch mask | network output |

-Difference between train_fn and valid_fn is no use of dropout or noise.
+Difference between train_fn and valid_fn is no use of dropout or noise and no weight update.